microsoftgraph/microsoft-graph-docs/api-reference/beta/api/educationsubmission_unsubmit.md

 | Authorization  | Bearer {token}.
 Required.  |

 ## Request body
+Do not supply a request body for this method.

 ## Response
-If successful, this method returns a `204 No Content` response code.
+If successful, this method returns `204 No Content` response code.
 It does not return anything in the response body.

 ## Example
 The following example shows how to call this API.